+Models of CR scattering by MHD fast-mode turbulence in the literature also rely on the uncertain assumption that fast modes follow a weak isotropic cascade in the absence of wave damping (e.g. \citealt{yan_lazarian_2004}; \citealt{yan_lazarian_2008}; \citealt{xu_lazarian_ttd}; \citealt{fornieri_2021}).
+As we discussed in Section \ref{sec:fast_mode_uncertainties}, weak fast-mode turbulence is theoretically expected to be anisotropic at low $\beta$ (Section \ref{sec:weak_casc_anisotropic}), and is probably completely suppressed by wave steepening (Section \ref{sec:weak_shocks}).
+This raises the significant possibility that fast modes are unimportant at scattering CRs.

-Interpreting CR data using a combination of scattering mechanisms in different phases of the ISM is physically well-motivated, but will inevitably require some fine-tuning.
+Interpreting CR data using a combination of scattering mechanisms in different phases of the ISM is physically well-motivated, but will inevitably require some fine-tuning (especially if the turbulent cascade is strongly damped).
+Moreover, CR scattering by fast-mode turbulence is likely inefficient due to wave steepening.
 An attractive alternative is that CR scattering is dominated by a currently unidentified source of a roughly Kolmogorov-like cascade, as is often assumed in phenomenological models.
+Such a cascade is not well motivated by current theoretical models of MHD turbulence.
 In Section \ref{sec:discussion}, we discussed some of the uncertain aspects of MHD turbulence theory that could bear on the presence of such a cascade and thus on CR scattering.
 In this context it is worth noting that the energetic requirements for confining CRs by scattering are very small compared to the overall energetics of interstellar turbulence (Section \ref{sec:ext_drive}).